Well, hello there!

 Be frugal and resourceful, you don't need all the money in the world, latest greatest gadgets, or a trendy studio space to create something.

-Utilize your university's and local resources, you'll miss them once you graduate or move.
+Take advantage of your time in school and especially your university's and local resources, you'll miss them once you graduate or move.

 Follow your dreams.
 Work as hard as you play.
 And recognize that obtaining a skill takes time.
 Be patient with yourself.